Crux: Flags and symbols

 "Vaai 'i na fetu o lo'u a agiagia ai: Le faailoga lea o Iesu, na maliu ai mo Samoa." ("Look at those stars that are waving on it: This is the symbol of Jesus, who died on it for Samoa.")

 The 1952-53 NBC Television Series Victory At Sea contained a musical number entitled "Beneath the Southern Cross".

 "Southern Cross" is a single released by Crosby, Stills and Nash in 1981.
-It reached #18 on Billboard Hot 100 in late 1982.
+It reached number 18 on Billboard Hot 100 in late 1982.

 "The Sign of the Southern Cross" is a song released by Black Sabbath in 1981.
-The song was released on the album "Mob Rules".
+The song was released on the album Mob Rules.

 The Order of the Southern Cross is a Brazilian order of chivalry awarded to "those who have rendered significant service to the Brazilian nation".

-In "O Sweet Saint Martin's Land", the lyrics mention the Southern Cross: Thy Southern Cross the night.
+In "O Sweet Saint Martin's Land", the lyrics mention the Southern Cross: "Thy Southern Cross the night".

 A stylized version of Crux appears on the Australian Eureka Flag.
 The constellation was also used on the dark blue, shield-like patch worn by personnel of the U.S. Army's Americal Division, which was organized in the Southern Hemisphere, on the island of New Caledonia, and also on the blue diamond of the U.S. 1st Marine Division, which fought on the Southern Hemisphere islands of Guadalcanal and New Britain.

-The Petersflagge flag of the German East Africa Company of 1885–1920, which included a constellation of five white five-pointed Crux "stars" on a red ground, later served as the model for symbolism associated with generic German colonial-oriented organisations: the Reichskolonialbund of 1936–1943 and the Friends of the former German Protectorates (1956/1983 to the present).
+The Petersflagge flag of the German East Africa Company of 1885–1920, which included a constellation of five white, five-pointed Crux "stars" on a red ground, later served as the model for symbolism associated with generic German colonial-oriented organisations: the Reichskolonialbund of 1936–1943 and the Friends of the former German Protectorates (1956/1983 to the present).

 Southern Cross station is a major rail terminal in Melbourne, Australia.

 The Personal Ordinariate of Our Lady of the Southern Cross is a personal ordinariate of the Roman Catholic Church primarily within the territory of the Australian Catholic Bishops Conference for groups of Anglicans who desire full communion with the Catholic Church in Australia and Asia.

 The Knights of the Southern Cross (KSC) is a Catholic fraternal order throughout Australia.